 Software Development Engineer Intern, Amazon, May 2022 - August 2022

-Research Assistantship, File Systems and Storage Lab, June 2021 - Present
+Research Assistantship, File Systems and Storage Lab, June 2021 - May 2023

 Teaching Assistant, Stony Brook University, January 2020 - May 2020, January 2022 - May 2022, August 2022 - December 2022